“Work expands to fill the time available for its completion.”

 None of this reflects poor planning.
 It reflects the reality digital teams operate in where there’s a constant stream of unexpected and unplanned complexities in every project.

-With a traditional fixed headcount team, when requirements change or scope expands, delivery slows, compromises are made as specialist gaps become evident.
+When requirements change or scope expands with a traditional fixed headcount team, delivery slows.
+Compromises are inevitably made as specialist gaps become evident.

-If you're exploring ways to stretch your digital budget further, here's how Fractional Digital Teams are working in practice, let’s talk.
+If you're exploring ways to stretch your digital budget further, let’s talk.